kylemsguy/snake-shooter/README.md

 # Shooty Snake
-A snake game with a twist: You have to shoot the food before you can eat it!
+A snake game with a twist: You have to shoot the food instead of eating it!

 Released under the MIT License